billyxs/notes.md/vim/CHEAT_SHEET.md

 ## Other

 ```
-:%TOhtml  "
+:%TOhtml  " create the current file contents as HTML document

-:r! ls    " pull ls contents into the vim session
+:r! ls    " pull ls output into the vim session
-:r! date  " pull date contents into the vim session
+:r! date  " pull date into the vim session

+" suspend vim and use terminal
 <Ctrl-z>  " suspend vim session
 fg        " go back to to suspended vim session
 ```